corydozen/serverless-cdk-cicd/10/README.md

 npm run build
 ```

-Then, copy the webclientid and the userpoolid from the output - and paste them into the following
+Then, copy the webclientid and the userpoolid from the src/config.js file that you just created - and paste them into the following

 ```sh
 aws cognito-idp sign-up --region us-east-1 --client-id YOURWEBCLIENTID --username admin@example.com --password Passw0rd! --user-attributes '[{"Name":"custom:first_name","Value":"Admin"},{"Name":"custom:last_name","Value":"Istrator"}]'